Updates from Peruzzi

 • Deliver insights fast, through a modern, user-friendly interface.

-At Peruzzi Solutions, we always start with a focused Proof of Concept to validate the core value fast.
+At Peruzzi Solutions, we always start with a focused Proof of Concept to provide a quick solution.
 For Bidbot, we followed a structured approach:

 1. Data Collection & Structuring